Updated Mar 01, 2026

 When linking Adalo to DreamFactory, you'll need the API Base URL from your DreamFactory instance and a DreamFactory API Key.
 This key is included in a header named X-DreamFactory-API-Key.
 For security, configure RBAC (Role-Based Access Control) and enable SSL encryption before making your API publicly accessible.
 You can also test your API connection using DreamFactory's auto-generated Swagger documentation before integrating it with Adalo.

 Adalo simplifies deployment by allowing you to build your app once and publish it as a Progressive Web App or as native mobile apps for iOS and Android.
 This eliminates the need for separate builds for each platform, giving you a streamlined, production-ready solution.
+With the platform's modular infrastructure, your app can scale to serve millions of monthly active users without hitting artificial ceilings.

 Step 1: Set Up DreamFactory to Generate APIs from IBM DB2